safdotdev/safacoda/scratchpad/sb_openstack/finish.md

 ## Tada

-That is it for now, take some time to click around the codebase if you want otherwise catch us over at the [Pact Foundation Slack](http://slack.pact.io/)
+That is it for now!
+Thanks

 1. `exit`{{exec}}